Due to the pandemic, our face-to-face support groups are meeting online via Zoom.

-Fertility groups offer a chance to meet up (face-to-face or online), chat and share experiences with others who are also trying to conceive.
+Fertility groups offer a chance to chat and share experiences with others who are also trying to conceive.

 The groups are divided into different categories: peer-led groups run by patients, volunteers or staff, and meetings that are facilitated at fertility clinics.